curl/everything-curl/http/modify/target.md

 the host name and ends either at the end of the URL or at a '?' or '#' (roughly speaking).

-If you include substrings including `/../` or `/./` in the path, curl will automatically squash them before the path is sent to the server, as is dictated by standards and how such strings tend to work in local file systems.
-The `/../` sequence will remove the previous section so that `/hello/sir/../` ends up just `/hello/` and `/./` is simply removed so that `/hello/./sir/` becomes `/hello/sir/`.
+If you include substrings including `/../` or `/./` in the path, curl automatically squashes them before the path is sent to the server, as is dictated by standards and how such strings tend to work in local file systems.
+The `/../` sequence removes the previous section so that `/hello/sir/../` ends up just `/hello/` and `/./` is simply removed so that `/hello/./sir/` becomes `/hello/sir/`.